c4tom/DreamDevBox/docs/support/faq.rst

 This is just a pre-caution.
 Imagine they would link to the same datadir.
 You start the DreamDevBox with mysql 5.5, create a database and add some data.
-Now you decide to switch to mysql 5.7 and restart the devilbox.
+Now you decide to switch to mysql 5.7 and restart the dreamdevbox.
 The newer mysql version will probably upgrade the data leaving it unable to start with older mysql versions.